Why 6-mark questions are different

 - Evaluate — e.g. evaluate the use of statins to reduce the risk of cardiovascular disease

-Identifying the type before you write stops you confusing description with explanation or missing the evaluation component.
+Identifying the type before you write stops you confusing description with explanation, or missing the evaluation component entirely.

-Before writing, jot down four to six key points you need to include — just keywords, not full sentences.
-This takes 60 seconds and prevents you from writing a paragraph, then realising you forgot a key step and having to squeeze it in awkwardly at the end.
+Before writing, jot down four to six key points you need to include, just keywords, not full sentences.
+It takes 60 seconds and stops you writing a paragraph, realising you forgot a key step, then squeezing it in awkwardly at the end.

-AQA mark schemes for 6-mark questions often specify that marks should be withheld if the answer is in bullet points without linking sentences.
-Writing in continuous prose — sentences that flow logically from one to the next — is the safer approach and signals to the examiner that your answer is coherent rather than just a list.
+AQA mark schemes for 6-mark questions often specify that marks get withheld if the answer is in bullet points without linking sentences.
+Writing in continuous prose, sentences that flow logically from one to the next, is the safer approach, and it signals to the examiner that your answer is coherent rather than just a list.

-Mark schemes for Level 3 answers specify “correct use of scientific vocabulary.”
-Using the correct term (e.g. “phagocytosis” not “the cell swallows it”, “complementary base pairing” not “the bases match up”) is one of the distinguishing features of a top-band answer.
+Mark schemes for Level 3 answers specify "correct use of scientific vocabulary."
+Using the correct term ("phagocytosis" not "the cell swallows it", "complementary base pairing" not "the bases match up") is one of the things that separates a top-band answer from the rest.

 The most common reason students score Level 2 instead of Level 3 is a missing step.
-After writing, quickly scan your answer against your plan: have you included every key point?
-For process questions, is the sequence correct?
+After writing, quickly scan your answer against your plan.
+Have you included every key point?
+For process questions, is the sequence right?

 Example: how to answer a nerve impulse question